What is astigmatism?

-Most glasses wearers will have some form of astigmatism.
+Most glasses wearers will have some form of mild astigmatism.
+In cases of more significant astigmatism, when not corrected by glasses or contact lenses, symptoms could include:

 What causes astigmatism?